 Our clinical fellowship training in endocrinology, diabetes and metabolism is accredited by the Accreditation Council for Graduate Medical Education (ACGME).
 Our program aspires to providing excellent training in clinical endocrinology, diabetes and metabolic bone diseases; to motivate and inspire innovative clinical and basic research in endocrinology, diabetes and bone biology; and to prepare the trainees to become academic physicians/scientists and future leaders of endocrine research, education and practice.
 To achieve this objective, our program was uniquely designed into 2 components.
 The first component is for 2 years of intensive clinical training.
-The second component is for 2 years of a research intensive training (at least 75% of time) and small fraction of clinical activity as a clinical faculty (up to 25% of time).
-When a fellow joins our program he/she commits for a total of 4 years.
+The second component is for fellows eho want to do an additional 2 years of a research intensive training (at least 75% of time) and small fraction of clinical activity as a clinical faculty (up to 25% of time).
+This research position depends on avalibility of funding.
 When we interview our candidates we select those who show evidence of clinical excellence, research interest and academic commitment.
 The two components of the program are:

 ACGME-Accredited Endocrine Fellowship for 2 years: